-The Madrid System for the international registration of marks offers brand owners the opportunity to apply and maintain protection for trademarks in 105 countries via one single procedure, in one language and one set of fees.
+The Madrid System for the international registration of trademarks allows brand owners to apply and maintain protection in 124 countries via one single procedure, in one language and one set of fees.
 However, levels of protection can vary and the process is not without its shortfalls.

 For brand owners looking to register their valuable trademark rights in multiple international jurisdictions, the Madrid System for the international registration of marks provides a simple and cost-effective route to protection.
-Centrally administered by the World Intellectual Property Organisation (WIPO) in Geneva, the system enables brand owners to designate 105 countries (including Brazil as of 2 October 2019) in one single procedure, using one language and paying only one set of fees.
+Centrally administered by the World Intellectual Property Organisation (WIPO) in Geneva, the system enables brand owners to designate 108 member states, covering 124 countries (including Pakistan as of 24 May 2021) via one single procedure, using one language and paying only one set of fees.